Alex-Gamper/Ada-Win32/README.md

 #endif

-These bindings have been generated from the metadata describing the Win32 api provided in the Microsoft Windows 10 SDK *1809 (build 10.0.17763)*
+These bindings have been generated from the headers describing the Win32 api provided in the Microsoft Windows 10 SDK *1809 (build 10.0.17763)*

 ### Prerequisites